Q. What if I don't have access to a scanner or fax machine in order to submit the required documentation?

-A. Once an application is determined eligible, rental assistance will be provided directly to the landlord to whom it is due as soon as possible.
-Landlords should generally expect to receive the rent payment from the program sometime during the month it is due, but depending on the date of application, length of time until receipt of funds will vary.
-If the applicant will be required to pay a portion of the rent based on 30% of their gross income (see above), the applicant should make every effort to provide their portion of the rent by the due date or as soon as possible.
+A. Once an application is determined eligible, rental assistance will be provided directly to the landlord or property owner to whom it is due as soon as possible.
+Landlords and property owners should generally expect to receive the rent payment from the program sometime during the month it is due, but depending on the date of application, length of time until receipt of funds will vary.

 Q. I applied to the Arizona Department of Housing for assistance.
 Why am I being contacted by a Community Action Agency to discuss my application?

 A. The Community Action Agencies are contracted with the Arizona Department of Housing to deliver this program.

 Q. Based on the Governor’s Executive Order 2020-14 and 2020-49, can I just postpone or not pay rent until October 31?